fabasoad/setup-shakespeare-action/README.md

     # (Optional) If "false" skips installation if shakespeare is already installed.
     # If "true" installs shakespeare in any case.
 Defaults to "false".
     force: "false"
+    # (Optional) GitHub token that is used to send requests to GitHub API such
+    # as getting available python versions.
+Defaults to the token provided by
+    # GitHub Actions environment.
+    github-token: "${{ github.token }}"
 ```

 ## Outputs